qbrc-cnap/cnap/docs/workflows.md

 ```

-At the root of this JSON object, note that we only require a single key `"input_elements"` which points at a list of objects (here, 3 objects for the three input elements).
-Each item in the list dictates an input element in the GUI (a file-chooser, a text box, and a dropdown, in order).
+At the root of this JSON object, note that we only require a single key `"input_elements"` which points at a list of objects (here, 3 objects corresponding to the three input elements).
+Each item in the list dictates an input element in the GUI (a file-chooser, a text box, and a dropdown, in that order).

 Each input element object has two required keys: `"target"` and `"display_element"`.
 The `"target"` key can point at either a string (see items 2 and 3) or a JSON object (see item 1), while the `"display_element"` always points at a JSON object.